Atlas-OS/docs/docs/troubleshooting/scripts.md

 ## :material-cog-outline: Services

-*We're sorry, but the documentation for this isn't written yet.
+*We are sorry, but the documentation for this is not written yet.
 Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

 ## :material-brain: Visual C++ Redistributables